 At times, you might notice little black specks in urine.
 This can be caused due to a number of reasons.
 In case you notice these dark pepper falkes in urine, then you should consult a doctor and convey the symptoms.
 It may occur in males as well as females.
 In most of the cases, these are remains of cells in the urinary tract that fall off and get carried along with the urine.

 Certain sediments also get eliminated from the body through urine.
 These sediments contain proteins, leukocytes, white blood cells and bacteria.
 However, other factors, too, lead to tiny or large black specks in urine.
-Therefore, you should seek medical advice from the doctors in case you notice these specks in your urine.
-Here are certain factors that can lead to this condition.
+Therefore, you should seek medical advice in case you notice these black pepper flakes in urine.
+Here are certain factors that can lead to black particles in urine.

 However, certain sediments are also formed in the body of individuals who do not have urinary tract infections.
 The amount of sediment in infected persons is comparatively higher than the others.
 Moreover, these appear to be darker in shade.
 Along with sediments, dead cells, bacteria, leukocytes and protein particles are eliminated from the body.

 You might notice dark specks in your urine in case you have stones in your urinary bladder.
 This may be the result of the growth of the prostate.
 In these cases, the urethra comes under pressure and it obstructs the flow of urine.
 Well, you might notice black specks in urine during pregnancy.

 It is associated with stones in the bladder.
 During pregnancy, the pressure in the bladder and urethra is increased as a result of the growth or the fetus.
 As a result of an obstruction in the flow of urine, the urine turns into crystals in the bladder.
 Evidently, you might notice small crystal particles flowing out along with the urine from the body.